Adam Freedhand, M.D. Board Certified Orthopedic Surgeon Adult Joint Reconstruction Specialist

 - Fellowship in Adult Reconstruction and Sports Medicine, The Insall, Scott, Kelly Institute, Beth Israel North, New York, New York 2000-2001

-- Fellow of the American Academy of Orthopaedic Surgeons
+- Fellow of the American Academy of Orthopedic Surgeons

 Houston, TX 77024